 - Pass the road skills and inspection tests for your school bus driver certification and full CDL.

 For initial certification, you'll have to complete 10 hours of school bus driver classroom instruction through the Community College of Rhode Island (CCRI).
 The school district that's employing you is responsible for sending in a training application to CCRI where you'll complete all of the necessary school bus driver education and testing for your certificate and CDL.
 Your training ends with a written knowledge exam.

-After passing your exam, you'll need to take and pass your driving skills and pre-trip inspection tests within 120 days.
+After passing your exam, you'll need to take and pass your driving skills and pre-trip inspection tests.
 Visit the DMV's school bus driver training guide for details on what to bring to the DMV once you've passed your exams.

 For more information about school bus training in Rhode Island, contact the DMV's School Bus Safety office at (401) 462-5772.

 RI CDL Testing Requirements

 Although Rhode Island commercial driver's license applicants are not state-required to enroll in preparatory commercial Driver's Ed classes, doing so can really improve your chances of being able to pass the Division of Motor Vehicles' CDL exams on your first try.
 Additionally, many employers will require that you've had some form of education or training before they'll hire you.

 The tests that all Rhode Island CDL applicants are required to pass are as follows:

 Also, depending on the classification and endorsement(s) attached to your commercial driver license, you could be required to pass additional CDL tests.
 To avoid any unpleasant surprises on testing day, make sure you know exactly which classification and endorsement(s) apply to your commercial driver's license.